-We love this lemon grater by OXO found on Amazon here.
+Here is a lemon grater by OXO found on Amazon here.

-*A trick here is to only grate the yellow part of the lemon.
+A trick here is to only grate the yellow part of the lemon.
 If you grate too much of the lemon and get too far into white part under the skin, it will have a more bitter taste.
-The flavor is in the thin, yellow skin!
+The flavor is in the thin, yellow skin.

 4. Add the lemon zest to your raspberry jam pot, as well as the juice from the lemon (squeeze over a sifter if you don't have a juicer, don't let those seeds in).
 Stir your raspberry jam mixture and turn your stove to high.

-5. Using a potato masher, mash your raspberries just a little bit and boil the raspberry jam mixture (this is also a good time to get your canning pot full of water and boiling on another burner).
+5. Using a potato masher, mash your raspberries just a little bit and boil the raspberry jam mixture.
+This is also a good time to get your canning pot full of water and boiling on another burner.

 6. Once boiling, you will want to find a silicone or wooden spoon and skim the foam off of the surface of the raspberry jam (use anything but metal).
 You will want to get as much foam off as you can, I usually stand over the raspberry jam, stirring it for about ten minutes while it boils, skimming and discarding the foam the whole time.

 7. Using a candy thermometer, you will want the raspberry jam to get to 221 degrees.
 However, if you don't have a thermometer, you can boil for about 15 minutes, stirring and skimming the foam, and this should be about right.